apache/druid/docs/content/development/extensions-contrib/opentsdb-emitter.md

 ]
 ```

-For most use-cases, the default mapping is sufficient.
+For most use-cases, the default configuration is sufficient.